 Either way, you don’t have to remain committed to your nose piercing if you decide it’s not for you.

-So, the question isn’t necessarily would I look good with a nose piercing—it’s what kind of nose piercing should you go for.
+Therefore, the question isn’t necessarily would I look good with a nose piercing—it’s what kind of nose piercing should you go for.

 The Different Types of Nose Piercings

 You’re likely only aware of two or three types of nose piercings.
 We’re guessing the nostrils, the septum, and possibly the bridge.
-However, the list of possible nose piercings includes (but are not limited to) the following:
+However, the list of possible nose piercings includes, (but are not limited to,) the following: